Artist-in-Residence

 Is there any formal programming associated with the residency?
 Aside from the seasonal calendar of farm work, no. But as we continue to build out our network of creatives, teachers and wisdom-loving humans, that might change.
 Dina and I will be right next door and we are available, as your fellow creatives and seekers, to whatever extent it serves you.
 Nothing lights us up more than vibrating with other artistic/spirited souls and engaging collectively in soulful, creative work.

 How do I apply?
 Simple.
-Send us an email and answer the following questions: How is your work involved in personal and or planetary healing?
+Fill out this form and answer the following questions: How is your work involved in personal and or planetary healing?
 And how do you hope your time here will deepen and further your work?
 Links to your previous projects are great.
 We simply want to get a sense of your work, your ideas and how you hope to leverage your time here.